CDCgov/RecordLinker/tests/algorithm/README.md

 2. Run the tests

     ```bash
-    docker compose run --rm algo-test-runner python scripts/run_test.py
+    docker compose run --rm algo-test-runner scripts/run_test.py
     ```

 ## Environment Variables

-1. `env_file`: The attributes that should be tuned for your particular algorithm test, are located in the `algo_test.env` file.
+1. `env file`: The attributes that should be tuned for your particular algorithm test, are located in the `algo_test.env` file.

 2. `environment`: The attributes that should likely remain static for all algorithm tests are located directly in the `compose.yml` file.